Instant Coffee FAQ

 What are the Instant Coffee mailing lists?

-There's a lot going on; lots of openings, lots of showings, lots and lots to do art-wise.
-IC simply compiles a list of these and emails them to you (our 8000+ subscribers), so you know what's going on.
-Also, for those ambitious art stars, we list calls for submissions from anywhere and everywhere.
+There's a lot going on; lots of openings, lots of calls, lots and lots to do art-wise.
+IC simply compiles a list of these and emails them to you (our subscribers), so you know what's going on.

 How are the lists funded, and do you charge for posting on the lists?

 The lists are volunteer run.
-They each take a moderator between one and five hours per week to maintain, depending on size.
+They each take a moderator a few hours per week to maintain, depending on size.
 Posting is free.

 How do I join a mailing list?